 Let me tell you a little about my journey to more joy, more purpose, and more fulfillment.

 That’s when I decided to remove myself from the hamster wheel.
 I had an Aha!
 Moment.
-I realized that trying to accomplish old goals just to be able to say I did it or to meet someone else’s definition of success would not lead me to a life of joy and fulfillment – the life I deserved.
+I realized that trying to accomplish an old goal just to be able to say I did it or to meet someone else’s definition of success would not lead me to a life of joy and fulfillment – the life I deserved.
 I made a promise to myself from that point on, I would do what “lights me up.”
 That is the work I do today.

 I receive such satisfaction knowing I help others achieve success in ways that matter most to them and that reflects the life they desire and are meant to live.
 This work lets me feel most alive.